acts-project/actsvg/README.md

 It allows to create `proto` objects for detectors that can then be used for plotting using the `core` module.
 This module does also contain a dedicated `display` area that prepares some standard sheets, a view examples can be placed below.

+# Python bindings

+`actsvg` allows to build python bindings using the `pybind11` library.

 ## Sample SVGs that can be produced

 A view stand-alone files that are produced by the `googletest` based unit testing.